Higginbottom/python/README.md

 	* #28 wrong collisional deactivation rate in matom()
 	* #31 incorrect loop in bf_estimators_increment which reporting wrong matom heating
 	* Incorrect helper array sizes in python.c- this is a fairly major change in terms of lines of code
+	* #38 incorrect assigning or t_r in p_escape, very minor
+	* #30 gcc compilation error
+	* #41 r-theta runs cannot be restarted

-* makefile syntax edited to make D python for debugging mode
+* makefile syntax edited to make D python for debugging mode.
+Makefile uses mpicc but can specify gcc with CC=gcc

 * Code improvements / enhancements
 	* Incorporated a new scheme for zeus data.
 Now if you ask for rtheta with 'proga' it generates a grid based on the zeus grid